Mossy fiber (hippocampus)

-In the hippocampus, the mossy fiber pathway consists of unmyelinated axons projecting from granule cells in the dentate gyrus that terminate on modulatory hilar mossy cells and in Cornu Ammonis area 3 (CA3), a region involved in encoding short-term memory.
-These axons were first described as mossy fibers by Santiago Ramón y Cajal as they displayed varicosities along their lengths that gave them a mossy appearance.
-The axons that make up the pathway emerge from the basal portions of the granule cells and pass through the hilus (or polymorphic cell layer) of the dentate gyrus before entering the stratum lucidum of CA3.
-Granule cell synapses tend to be glutamatergic (i.e. excitatory), though immunohistological data has indicated that some synapses contain neuropeptidergic elements including opiate peptides such as dynorphin and enkephalin.
-There is also evidence for co-localization of both GABAergic (i.e. inhibitory) and glutamatergic neurotransmitters within mossy fiber terminals.
+In the hippocampus, the mossy fiber pathway consists of unmyelinated axons projecting from granule cells in the dentate gyrus that terminate on modulatory hilar mossy cells and in CA3, a region involved in encoding short-term memory.
+These granule cell axons were first described as mossy fibers by Santiago Ramón y Cajal as they displayed varicosities along their lengths that gave them a mossy appearance.
+A similar morphology belongs to mossy fibers in the cerebellum.
+Mossy cells were named because they looked as though they were covered in moss.

+The axons that make up the pathway emerge from the basal portions of the granule cells and pass through the hilus (or polymorphic cell layer) of the dentate gyrus before entering the stratum lucidum of hippocampal subfield CA3.
+Granule cell synapses tend to be glutamatergic (excitatory), though immunohistological data has indicated that some synapses contain neuropeptidergic elements including opiate peptides such as dynorphin and enkephalin.
+There is also evidence for co-localization of both GABAergic (inhibitory) and glutamatergic neurotransmitters within mossy fiber terminals.
 GABAergic and glutamatergic co-localization in mossy fiber boutons has been observed primarily in the developing hippocampus, but in adulthood, evidence suggests that mossy fiber synapses may alternate which neurotransmitter is released through activity-dependent regulation.

 Anatomy

-Mossy fibers in the hippocampus project from the dentate gyrus to CA3.
-The pathway consists of varicose granule cell axons that terminate on the dendrites of hilar mossy cells and pyramidal cells in CA3.
-They form three morphologically different synaptic terminals, which include large mossy terminals, filopodial extensions within the mossy terminals, and small en passant synaptic varicosities.
+Mossy cells in the dentate gyrus hilus make up a large proportion of the neurons in the dentate gyrus.
+The pathway consists of varicose granule cell axons (mossy fibers) that terminate on the dendrites of hilar mossy cells and pyramidal cells in CA3.
+They form three morphologically different synaptic terminals, which include large mossy terminals, filopodial extensions within the mossy terminals, and small en passant boutons.
 Each of these synapse types is functionally distinct.